AliyunContainerService/gpushare-scheduler-extender/docs/designs/designs.md

 ## Background

 The Kubernetes infrastructure enforces exclusive GPU usage, preventing sharing GPUs across pods.
 This is not good for the users who want to use the sharing capabilities of NVIDIA GPUs to increase GPU utilization in a cluster.
-This can achieve better isolation, ensuring that the GPU usage of applications are not affected by other applications; it is very suitable for deep learning model training scenarios, but it is usually wasteful if the scenarios are the model development and model inference.
-Usually talking about supporting shared GPUs at the cluster level is usually two things:
+This can achieve better isolation, ensuring that the GPU usage of applications are not affected by other applications; it is very suitable for deep learning model training scenarios, but it is usually wasteful if the scenarios are model development and model inference.
+In general, when we talk about shared GPUs support at cluster level, we usually think about two concepts:

-1. Isolation: Isolation is the basic of sharing a device, such as the fault isolation, memory isolation, real parallelism of the the shares of the resource in each container at runtime level.
-It's inherently defined by the hardware device and the software controlling that device in the node, such as MPS(Mutiple Processing Service).
-In fact, it's Kubenetes helps a little in this.
+1. Isolation: this is the basis for sharing a device, such as the fault isolation, memory isolation, real parallelism of the sharing of the resource in each container at runtime level.
+It's inherently defined by the hardware device and the software controlling that device in the node, such as MPS (Mutiple Processing Service).
+In fact, Kubernetes helps a little in this.

 2. Scheduling: Kubernetes should help the user to express the device sharing, and follow the user's specification to guarantee that devices can not be oversubscribed at the scheduling level but cannot in any measure enforce that at the runtime level.

 For fine-grained GPU device scheduling, there is currently no good solution.
-This is because the extended resources such as GPU, RDMA in the Kubernetes  restricts quantities of extended resources to whole numbers, cannot support the allocation of complex resources.
-For example, It's impossible for the users who want to ask for the 0.5 GPU in the Kubernetes cluster.
+This is because the extended resources such as GPU, RDMA in Kubernetes restricts quantities of extended resources to whole numbers, cannot support the allocation of complex resources.
+For example, it's impossible for a user to ask for 0.5 GPU in a Kubernetes cluster.
 The essential problem here is that multi-device GPU sharing is a vector resource problem, while extended resources are descriptions of scalar resources.

 ## User Story

-- As a cluster administrator, I want to increase the GPU usage of the cluster; during the development process, multiple users share the model development environment in the same GPU.
+- As a cluster administrator, I want to increase the GPU usage of the cluster; during the development process, multiple users share the same model development environment in the same GPU.
 - As an application operator, I want to be able to run multiple inference tasks on the same GPU at the same time.

 ## Goals

-- Make users can express requesting a share of a resource, and can guarantee that the GPU can not be oversubscribed at the scheduling level
+- Allow users to express requests for sharing a resource, and guarantee that the GPU can not be oversubscribed at the scheduling level.

 ## Non Goals